-2018
+2022 2021 2019 2018

-National 12.2%
+National N/A 13.8% 14.1% 12.2%

-East Midlands 10.5%
+East Midlands 12% 12.8% 9.0% 10.5%

-London 15.3%
+London 15% 6.5% 12.9% 15.3%

-Latest release based on Median calculation, data for only 2018 available.
-ONS data is all businesses that have published
+^{}Latest release based on Median calculation, ONS data is all businesses that have published

-The mean average pay gap for 2021 is minus 1.1%, i.e. for every pound earned by the average non-disabled employee, the average disabled employee earns £1.01.
-This has slightly decreased from 2020, pay gap -2% (i.e. for every pound earned by the average non-disabled employee, the average disabled employee earns £1.02).
-The reason that the pay gap is marginally in favour of disabled employees because they are very evenly spread throughout the organisation's quartiles, with slightly higher representation in the upper quartiles (see Quartile Representation)
+The mean average pay gap for 2022 is 0.0%, i.e. for every pound earned by the average non-disabled employee, the average disabled employee earns the same.
+This has slightly decreased from 2021, pay gap minus 1.1% (i.e. for every pound earned by the average non-disabled employee, the average disabled employee earns £1.01).
+The reason that there is no pay gap is because disabled employees are very evenly spread throughout the organisation's quartiles. (see Quartile Representation)

-The median average pay gap for 2021 is minus 10.4%, i.e. for every pound that the non-disabled employee at the middle of all nondisabled earners is paid, the disabled employee at the middle of all disabled earners earns just under £1.10.
-In 2020, the median average pay gap was minus 5.8% (i.e. for every pound that the non-disabled employee at the middle of all non-disabled earners is paid, the disabled employee at the middle of all disabled earners earns just under £1.06).
+The median average pay gap for 2022 is minus 1%, i.e. for every pound that the non-disabled employee at the middle of all non-disabled earners is paid, the disabled employee at the middle of all disabled earners earns £1.01.
+In 2021, the median average pay gap was minus 10.4% (i.e. for every pound that the non-disabled employee at the middle of all non-disabled earners is paid, the disabled employee at the middle of all disabled earners earns £1.01).
 The reason that disabled workers have a higher median pay is because there are far fewer disabled employees, and they are very evenly spread throughout the organisation's quartiles, with slight over representation in the upper quartiles.